 If you live in a condominium or pay maintenance to any type of homeowners' association, you still need to pay your maintenance fees even if your homeowners' association is not fixing the common areas or you do not like the way they are handling repairs.
 You should attend homeowners' association meetings to voice your concerns and talk with other homeowners and members of the board about your complaints.
 A group of residents may decide to seek legal advice.
-If you simply stop making your maintenance fees, however, you may be subject to foreclosure and other financial penalties.
+If you simply stop making your maintenance fees, however, you may be subject to fines, liens, foreclosure and other financial penalties.

-4. I have homeowner's insurance, but was told it will take months for an adjuster to look at my house and that it will take even longer for a check to be issued.
+4. I have homeowner's insurance but was told it will take months for an adjuster to look at my house and that it will take even longer for a check to be issued.
 Am I eligible for any type of assistance in the interim?

 If you have homeowner's insurance, you most likely will be eligible for funds to help with living expenses while you cannot live in your house.
 You need to contact your insurance company.
-If you do not have homeowner's insurance then you may be eligible for assistance under FEMA's Individual and Family Grant (IFG) program to pay for necessary repairs to essential parts of your home.
-You may apply for IFG funds by telephone at (800) 462-9029.
-For TDD assistance, call (800) 462-7585.
+If you do not have homeowner's insurance, then you may be eligible for assistance under FEMA's Individuals and Households Program (IHP) program to pay for necessary repairs to essential parts of your home.
+You may apply for IFG funds by telephone at (800) 621-3362-.
+For TDD assistance call (800) 462-7585, or if you use 711 or Video Relay Service, call (800) 621-3362.

-5. What if my landlord won't negotiate with regard to my apartment?
+5. What if my landlord won't negotiate with me about my apartment?

 If the rental unit or property is covered by the Arizona Residential Landlord and Tenant Act ("ARLTA," see generally Ariz.
 Rev. Stat. § 33-1301 to § 33-1381) and the property is damaged to the extent that it is substantially impaired, then the tenant may immediately vacate the premises and provide the landlord with written notice of his intention to terminate the lease agreement within fourteen (14) days of vacating the premises.
-If this is done, then the lease is terminated and the landlord must return all prepaid rent and security deposits.
+If this is done, then the lease is terminated as of the date of vacating, and the landlord must return all prepaid rent and security deposits.
 Further, an apportionment of rent must be made as of the date of the disaster (see Ariz.
 Rev. Stat. § 33-1366).

-If the property is not covered by the ARLTA, the rental contract should be examined to determine its provisions with regard to destruction of the premises.
+If the property is not covered by the ARLTA, the rental contract should be examined to determine its provisions regarding destruction of the premises.
 If the lease is silent, then the tenant is responsible for all rent if the tenant leases the entire premises.
 If the rental property is a portion of a larger building, then the lease is terminated as of the date of disaster, assuming it substantially impairs the tenant's use of the property.
 In either case, tenants should send a certified letter, return receipt requested, to the landlord notifying him or her of their actions.